missionpinball/mpf-docs/config/achievement_groups.rst

 achievements:
 ~~~~~~~~~~~~~
 List of one (or more) values, each is a type: string name of a :doc:`achievements <achievements>` device.
+Defaults to empty.

 This is a list of the achievements (from the ``achievements:`` section of your
 mode config) that make up this group.
 The order here defines the order